4. Input and Changing Types

 Activity

-Read in some value into the computer.
+Read in some value from the user.

-Print out the value you inputted.
+Print out the value you entered.

 What is the type of the value?
 How can I test this?